 - Then, click Update Now or Upgrade Now.

-If you already have the latest macOS installed, you’ll only need to click on Update Now.
-However, if you are still on a previous version, click on Upgrade Now to move to the latest operating system version.
+You’ll only need to click on Update Now if you already have the latest macOS installed.
+However, if you are still on a previous version, click Upgrade Now to move to the latest operating system version.

 How to update your Apple Watch

 - Once your Apple Watch is connected to Wi-Fi, head to the Settings app.